telerik/teststudio-docs/docs/features/elements-explorer/overview.md

 previous_url: /user-guide/elements-pane-overview.aspx, /user-guide/elements-pane-overview
 position: 0
 ---
-# Elements Explorer
+# Elements Explorer #

 The Elements Explorer is similar to the DOM Explorer in that it displays a tree of elements, but the Elements Explorer only contains elements you want to use in your tests.
 Also, the elements in the tree view have properties that are more specific to testing.
 Although elements may be used in several tests and test steps, each element is shown only once in the Elements Explorer.

-You can find the Elements Explorer under the Elements tab on the left bottom pane.
+You can find the Elements Explorer under/next to the Project's Explorer on the left bottom pane.

 ![Standalone Version][1]